Why You Need to Monitor and Control Outbound Traffic

 In this post, we’ll discuss:

-- The importance of monitoring and controlling outbound traffic;
+- The importance of monitoring and controlling outbound traffic

-- Insecure practices that result in vulnerable outbound connections;
+- Insecure practices that result in vulnerable outbound connections

-- Compliance implications of monitoring and controlling outbound traffic;
+- Compliance implications of monitoring and controlling outbound traffic

-- Challenges of restricting outbound traffic; and
+- Challenges of restricting outbound traffic

 Importance of Monitoring and Controlling Outbound Traffic